doyousketch2/KivyAtlasGenerator/README.md

 https://www.python.org/downloads/

 I used v3.4.2 to create this, so version 3 or higher is recommended.
-It's possible it'll run in fine in v2.7x  the code is simple,
+It's possible it'll run in fine in v2.7x - The code is simple,
 and I think Kivy does OK on either, so whatever's clever, ya know?

 ------